 Nested Transactions and Dining Philosophers

 So, here’s an interesting Java issue I came about last week.
 Java EE supports annotating methods using an @Transactional annotation.
 If you’re familiar with it, it’s similar to the synchronized keyword except on the database level.
-It also is if you’re not familiar with […]
+It also is if you’re not familiar with synchronized.
+Transactional supports setting how transactions should be picked up – […]

 It’s not hoarding